Ibrahim Zadran: International career

 In December 2017, he was named in Afghanistan's squad for the 2018 Under-19 Cricket World Cup.
 He was the leading run-scorer for Afghanistan in the tournament, with 186 runs.

 In December 2018, he was named in Afghanistan's under-23 team for the 2018 ACC Emerging Teams Asia Cup.

 In August 2019, he was named in Afghanistan's Test squad for their one-off match against Bangladesh.
-He made his Test debut for Afghanistan, in the one-off match against Bangladesh, on 5 September 2019.
+He made his Test debut, in the one-off match against Bangladesh, on 5 September 2019.
 The following month, he was named in Afghanistan's squads for their series against the West Indies.
-He made his One Day International (ODI) debut for Afghanistan, against the West Indies, on 11 November 2019.
+He made his One Day International (ODI) debut, against the West Indies, on 11 November 2019.
 He made his T20I debut for Afghanistan, also against the West Indies, on 14 November 2019.

 In December 2019, he was named in Afghanistan's squad for the 2020 Under-19 Cricket World Cup.
 He was the leading run-scorer for Afghanistan in the tournament, with 240 runs in five matches.
 In June 2022, in the second match against Zimbabwe, Zadran scored his first century in ODI cricket, with an unbeaten 120 runs.
 In November 2022, he scored his second ODI century (106), against Sri Lanka in Pallekelle.
 He won the player of the match award.
 In the third match of the same series, he smashed 162 runs, breaking the record for highest score by a player from his country in this format.
+He ended the series with 278 runs at an average of 92.66, and won the player of the series award.

+Six months later, in June 2023, he made 98 against Sri Lanka in the first match of the 2023 series, in Hambantota, winning the player of the match award.
+In four innings in Sri Lanka, he has scored 106, 10, 162 and 98.

+He made his World Cup debut on 7 October 2023 against Bangladesh in India in the 2023 Cricket World Cup.
+He scored 22 runs off 24 balls in a losing cause.
+He played a match-winning knock against Pakistan, scoring 87 runs off 113 balls.
+He was declared payer of the match, which he dedicated to the Afghan refugees.

+Zadran made the highest ever score by an Afghan player in the ICC World Cup on 7 November 2023 against Australia at Wankhede Stadium, Mumbai by scoring 129 runs not out from 147 balls.
+This was Afghanistan's first century in a World Cup game.

+In May 2024, he was named in Afghanistan’s squad for the 2024 ICC Men's T20 World Cup tournament.